rogerfernandezv/simple_activities_list/readme.md

 php artisan serve
 ```

-And you can go to your http://localhost:8000
+And you can go to http://localhost:8000

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).